 In the event that a client requires the ownership of their domain name to be changed to a third party, this will generally require a fee to cover administration and must be paid before the transfer is initiated.

-Where Verulam agree to conduct a ‘Search Engine Optimisation’ or ‘Digital Marketing’ campaign for clients, the minimum period for the campaign will be outlined in the the recurring invoice sent to clients and in any previous estimates.
-The total cost will be stated in each invoice, although each invoice will be for the monthly instalment payment.
+Where Verulam agree to conduct a ‘Search Engine Optimisation’ or ‘Digital Marketing’ campaign for clients, the minimum period for the campaign will be outlined in any estimates.
+Each invoice will be for the monthly instalment payment.
 No work will be conducted in the invoiced month until the invoice is paid in full.
 If the client wishes to cancel the ongoing ‘Search Engine Optimisation’ or ‘Digital Marketing’ campaign before the end of the minimum period, the outstanding balance on the total campaign cost will be chargeable and Verulam will invoice for this balance in full.
 Where a client persistently fails to pay monthly invoices in full and on time Verulam reserves the right to invoice for the full cost of the campaign immediately and refuse to conduct future work until this invoice is paid, in full.

 Verulam are advocates of the ‘agile’ approach to delivering digital projects.
 Whilst Verulam do offer ‘fixed price’ quotes for projects, it has to be understood that this has limits.
 Every ‘fixed price’ quotation will cover a maximum number of hours effort on the project that is equivalent to the quoted price divided by our standard hourly project rate.
 If the total effort used approaches the hours limit we will bring this to the attention of the client and hold a review of the situation and come to agreement on the best way to proceed.

-Verulam reserve the right to require a first payment or ‘deposit’ of between 30% and 50% of the agreed total costs before any work will be carried out.
+Verulam reserves the right to require a first payment or ‘deposit’ of 50% of the agreed total costs before any work will be carried out.
 Once designed, a draft version of the Website(s) will be made live for testing and commenting by the Client.
 Once this basic design has been agreed to be suitable via email or in writing, any changes to the layout or general design may be chargeable.

 All prices quoted on the work are before the addition of VAT at standard rate.